whyhow-ai/whyhow/README.md

 The WhyHow Knowledge Graph Creation SDK enables you to quickly and easily build automated knowledge graphs tailored to your unique worldview.
 Instantly build, extend, and query well-scoped KGs with your data.

 > [!WARNING]
-> This SDK is currently in a closed beta.
-To get an API key, [please schedule some time to chat with us](https://calendly.com/whyhowai/intro-call-whyhow-ai).
+> This is an old API that has now been deprecated.
+> We no longer focus on KG creation SDKs, and are focused on KG orchestration and management through our KG Studio.
+> We have open-sourced the backend of our KG Studio here: https://github.com/whyhow-ai/knowledge-graph-studio

 # Installation